Repository Management with Nexus

 If you have two or more groups in Crowd accessible to the nexus application with the same name but in different directories, Nexus will only list the first one that Crowd finds.
 Therefore, Crowd administrators should avoid identically named groups in Crowd directories.

-Before saving the group-to-role mapping is allowed, you must add at least one Nexus role to the mapped group.
+Before saving the group-to-role mapping, you must add at least one Nexus role to the mapped group.
 After you have added the Nexus roles using the Add button, click the Save button.

 Saved mappings will appear in the list of Nexus Roles with a mapping value of Crowd, as shown in Figure 9.10, “Mapped External Crowd dev Group to Nexus Developers Role”.